-You might be surprised to find out applications you use daily, within say your bookkeeping tasks, already use AI.
+You might be surprised to find out that applications you use daily, within say your bookkeeping tasks, already use AI.
 Accounting platforms, such as Xero and MYOB, have made reconciling accounts and transactions easier for business owners.
 Xero introduced the use of AI within their systems by acquiring HubDoc.
 Now, when you go to take a photo of your receipt to upload to Xero, artificial intelligence 'reads' the details on the receipt and will automatically match the receipt to the appropriate transaction on your bank feed.
 The best thing about this for bookkeepers and accountants is that this saves significant time by allowing AI to complete time-consuming and repetitive tasks.

-The key factor here is the rule-based aspect of accounting tasks.
+The key factor here is the rules-based aspect of accounting tasks.
 AI is all about machine learning.
 If you tell AI, through coding, how to perform a job, the AI system will do that for similar future tasks, learn from experience and understand how to respond to task anomalies.
 This can be extremely helpful for accountants in regards to compliance and audit functions.
 With AI systems being able to generate reports for accountants due to their ability to sift through large amounts of data, they can, in turn, maximise efficiencies and highlight compliance errors that might have been overlooked.
-For example, with data categorisation and highlighting missing information, AI can learn to understand what data should be prioritised based on an accountant's behavioural patterns.
+For example, with data categorisation and highlighting missing information, AI can learn to understand what data should be prioritised based on an accountant's behavioural patterns2.

-Why doesn't AI-complete all accounting tasks?
+Why doesn't AI complete all accounting tasks?